-Use cases for Priorities in 15Five:
+Use cases for Priorities

-- "The fresh start effect” and Flexible Priorities
+- "The fresh start effect” and flexible priorities

-- Task management/Daily self-assignments
+- Task management

 According to the fresh-start effect, people are more likely to take action towards a goal after temporal landmarks that represent new beginnings.
 "Examples of landmarks that trigger the fresh-start effect include the start of a new week, month, year, school semester, or birthday."

 You can take advantage of the fresh start effect by utilizing flexible priorities after your Check-in was initially due and submitted.
 Let's say your Check-ins are due weekly on Fridays.
 Fridays are common due days because it allows reporters to look back and celebrate wins for the week.
 With the fresh-start effect in mind, you would continue to report on Fridays, but would revisit your current Check-in on Monday and add/edit/update priorities for the week.